Husnu199/Reservation_System_Project/README.md

 This project was originally intended to be built with **SQLite**, but was **migrated entirely to MySQL** to resemble a real-world production environment.

-> ✅ Every module was written and understood by the developer
 > ✅ Strong grasp of GUI design, database integration, and user flows

 ---